MarioLisbona/CA-T1A1-workbook/README.md

 >>> 1 / 10
 0.1
 ```
 So even though this looks like an exact number, know that the actual value stored is the nearest binary representation on that number.
-(Python org) [^46]
+(David Amos 2020) [^46]